AgentLito/MechaCar_Statistical_Analysis/README.md

 Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
 Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
-Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
+Run several t-tests to determine if the manufacturing lots are statistically different from the mean population.
 Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, you’ll write a - summary interpretation of the findings.
 Requirements

 Linear Regression to Predict MPG
 Summary Statistics on Suspension Coils
-T-Test on Suspension Coils
+Design a Study Comparing the MechaCar to the Competition T-Test on Suspension Coils

-Design a Study Comparing the MechaCar to the Competition Resources
+Resources

 Data Source: